nicolasteixeira3856/React-WebApp-SkeletonWTypeScript/README.md

-# React-App-SkeletonWTypeScript
+## A simple skeleton for a front-end app in ReactJS with TypeScript, axios, router dom, leaflet and icons

-A simple skeleton for a front-end app in ReactJS with TypeScript, axios, router dom, leaflet and icons
+For more references see (PT-BR only): https://github.com/nicolasteixeira3856/Projeto-Ecoleta